 -

-plan your menu for the week
+plan your weekly menu

 -

-use discount cards and apps
+use discount cards and mobile apps

 -